parsaradnezhad/Filesystem/README.md

 #### Btrfs ( B-Tree File System ):
 - Focus on fault tolerance, fun administration, repair System, large storage configuration and is still under development.
 Btrfs is not recommended for Production System.

+#### ZFS ( Zettabyte File System ):
+ZFS is a file system originally developed by Sun Microsystems for building next-generation NAS solutions with better security, reliability, and performance.
+ZFS was designed in 2001 by Matthew Ahrens and Jeff Bonwick and it was supposed to be a next-generation file system for another Sun Microsystems’ system called OpenSolaris.
+A port for FreeBSD was made in 2008.
+Unlike other systems on the market, ZFS is a 128-bit file system offering virtually unlimited capacity.
+In turn, ZFS on Linux (ZOL) was created in 2013.
+Brian Behlendorf, Jorgen Lundman, Aron Xu, and Richard Yao were among those who helped to create and maintain ZOL.

+ZFS comprises functions of a copy-on-write file system, logical volume manager, and software RAID for serving the purposes of highly scalable storage.
+To understand how ZFS works, you need to get familiarized with the basic concepts displayed in the diagram below.
+- Pooled storage:

+Pooled storage is basically a ZFS pool that is a collection of one or more vdevs that are virtual devices storing the data.
+The ZFS pool, also called Zpool, serves as the highest data container in the whole ZFS system.
+The Zpool is used to create one or more file systems (datasets) or block devices (volumes).
+These file systems and block devices share the remaining pool’s space.
+Partitioning and formatting operations will be conducted by the ZFS system.
+- Copy-on-write:

+Copy-on-write can be explained as follows.
+On most file systems, the data is lost forever once it is overwritten.
+On ZFS, on the other hand, the new information is written to a different block.
+The file systems’ metadata is then updated to the point of the new information once the write is complete.
+This results in preserving the old data in case of a system crash or other harmful event.
+- Snapshots:

+The snapshot is a read-only copy of the file system created during a particular point in time.
+It is possible to make snapshots of entire datasets or pools.
+The snapshot includes the original system version of the file system together with any changes made once the snapshot has been taken.
+In simple terms, a differential read-only copy is being created while creating a snapshot.
+You are able to revert the changes by performing a rollback operation of the snapshot.
+Bear in mind that you will lose all changes since the snapshot was taken.
+- Data integrity:

+Data integrity can be elaborated in the following way.
+While writing data, a checksum is calculated and written together with it.
+Later on, when the data is read, the checksum is calculated once more.
+In case the checksums of the written and read data do not match, a data error is detected.
+An attempt to correct the error automatically will be then made by the system.
+- RAID-Z:

+RAID-Z is an implementation of a modified RAID-5.
+On ZFS, it is capable of overcoming the write hole error detected in original RAID-5.
+The basic level of RAID-Z, that is, RAID-Z1 requires three disks to work: two disks for storage and one for parity.
+In turn, RAID-Z2 has to have two disks for storage and two for parity.
+RAID-Z3 has to have minimum two storage drives and three drives for parity.
+Note that drives have to be placed in multiples of two when they are added to the RAID-Z pools.

 ### In Addition:
 #### Clustered File Format: